50th Guards Rifle Division: Operation Little Saturn

-In late November the STAVKA began planning for Operation Saturn, which was to liberate Rostov and cut off the Axis forces in the Caucasus region.
-In preparation the 50th Guards was transferred to the 1st Guards Army, which was to be the main shock group for this operation.
-While Saturn was to begin on December 10 it became apparent to the planners that 1st Guards was too large and unwieldy to command effectively.
-On December 5 the new 3rd Guards Army was created, which included the 50th Guards.
-During this time of planning and reorganisation the division continued its sparring for positions around Chernyshevskaya.
-The operation, now called Little Saturn, would also include the 6th Army of Voronezh Front, and would target the German XVII Army Corps, the weakened divisions of Romanian I Corps and the bulk of Italian 8th Army.
+In late November, the STAVKA began planning for Operation Saturn, which was to liberate Rostov and cut off the Axis forces in the Caucasus region.
+In preparation, the 50th Guards was transferred to the 1st Guards Army, which was to be the main shock group for this operation.
+While Saturn was to begin on December 10, it became apparent to the planners that the 1st Guards was too large and unwieldy to command effectively.
+On December 5, the new 3rd Guards Army was created, which included the 50th Guards.
+During this time of planning and reorganization, the division continued its sparring for positions around Chernyshevskaya.
+The operation, now called Little Saturn, would also include the 6th Army of the Voronezh Front, and would target the German XVII Army Corps, the weakened divisions of Romanian I Corps and the bulk of the Italian 8th Army.

-The offensive began on December 16; by now the division was part of the 14th Rifle Corps with the 14th Guards and 203rd Rifle Divisions.
+The offensive began on December 16; by now, the division was part of the 14th Rifle Corps with the 14th Guards and 203rd Rifle Divisions.
 It broke through the positions of the Romanian 14th Infantry southeast of Krasnokutskaya, heading for Fomin.
-By December 27 the 5th Tank Army was beginning to attack towards the town of Tormosin, crossing the Chir and advancing 8–10 km southwestward with its 5th Mechanized Corps and 8th Cavalry Corps and capturing Parshin Station on the rail line 10 km southwest of Oblivskaya.
+By December 27, the 5th Tank Army was beginning to attack towards the town of Tormosin, crossing the Chir and advancing 8–10 km southwestward with its the 5th Mechanized Corps and 8th Cavalry Corps, and capturing Parshin Station on the rail line 10 km southwest of Oblivskaya.
 This led to a counterattack by a battlegroup of the 6th Panzer Division that, over the course of the next two days, routed the 8th Cavalry.
-However the 5th Mechanized had been reinforced by the 50th Guards which together managed to hold the Station and extend their hold on the railway southwestward.
-By this time the division was at about 50 percent of its authorized strength.
-5th Tank Army's offensive was stalled and General Romanenko was relieved of his command.
+However, the 5th Mechanized had been reinforced by the 50th Guards, which together managed to hold the Station and extend their hold on the railway southwestward.
+By this time, the division was at about 50 percent of its authorized strength.
+The 5th Tank Army's offensive was stalled, and General Romanenko was relieved of his command.